The Fractional-Logarithmic Laplacian: Potentials, Regularity, and Critical Compact Embeddings

 \pagenumbering{arabic}

-\textbf{Abstract:} We develop a potential-theoretic and functional framework for the fractional--logarithmic Laplacian $(-\Delta)^{s+\ln}$ and its inhomogeneous counterpart $(\lambda I-\Delta)^{s+\ln}$ with $\lambda>1$, viewed as pseudo-differential operators.
-Their inverses lead to logarithmic analogues of the classical Riesz and Bessel potentials.
-We introduce the logarithmic Bessel kernel $K_{s+\ln}^{\lambda}$ and derive explicit representations, including a Gamma-mixture formula via shifted Bessel kernels and a Fourier--Bessel integral representation.
-Using these formulas, we compute sharp pointwise asymptotics of $K_{s+\ln}^{\lambda}$ both near the origin (with the full trichotomy $n>2s$, $n=2s$, $n<2s$) and at infinity, obtaining explicit leading-order constants.
-In particular, the far-field exponential profile and its exact prefactor are shown to be independent of $s$.
+\textbf{Abstract:} We develop potential-theoretic and \(L^p\)-regularity results for the fractional--logarithmic Laplacian \((-\Delta)^{s+\ln}\) and its inhomogeneous counterpart \((\lambda I-\Delta)^{s+\ln}\), \(\lambda>1\).
+These operators lead to logarithmic analogues of the classical Riesz and Bessel potentials.
+For the associated logarithmic Bessel kernel \(K_{s+\ln}^{\lambda}\), we obtain representation formulas and sharp pointwise asymptotics at both the origin and infinity, including explicit leading constants.

-A central structural contribution is a measure-level bridge linking the homogeneous and inhomogeneous symbols, which yields robust $L^p$ regularity for global solutions of $(\lambda I-\Delta)^{s+\ln}u=f$ and $(-\Delta)^{s+\ln}u=f$ and motivates the logarithmic Bessel spaces $\mathcal L^{p}_{s+\ln,\lambda}$.
-We quantify their dependence on the mass parameter $\lambda$, relate them to the classical Bessel scale, and prove their equivalence to the logarithmic Bessel potential spaces introduced by Opic and Trebels \cite{opic2000bessel}.
+A key ingredient is a measure-level bridge between the homogeneous and inhomogeneous symbols.
+This allows us to pass between the equations $(\lambda I-\Delta)^{s+\ln}u=f$ and $(-\Delta)^{s+\ln}u=f,$ and yields global \(L^p\) estimates, well-posedness for distributional solutions, and a natural scale of logarithmic Bessel spaces \(\mathcal L^p_{s+\ln,\lambda}\).
+We also discuss the dependence of these spaces on \(\lambda\), their relation to the classical Bessel spaces and with the logarithmic Bessel potential spaces in \cite{opic2000bessel}.

-As applications, we establish a refined embedding and compactness theory displaying a strict logarithmic gain.
-At the critical line $n=2sp$, we obtain endpoint embeddings into H\"older-type spaces with an explicit logarithmic modulus of continuity, together with local compactness on bounded domains and global compactness under radial symmetry.
-Moreover, in the subcritical regime $n>2sp$ we prove compactness at the critical Sobolev exponent $p^*=\frac{np}{n-2sp}$, thereby restoring compactness at the critical Lebesgue threshold, a phenomenon absent in the classical Sobolev and Bessel theory.
+As applications, we prove endpoint embeddings and critical compactness results.
+On the critical line \(n=2sp\), we obtain embeddings with a logarithmic modulus of continuity, local compactness on bounded domains, and global compactness in the radial class.
+In the subcritical case \(n>2sp\), we prove compactness at the critical Sobolev exponent $p^*=\frac{np}{n-2sp},$ recovering compactness at the borderline Lebesgue threshold, a phenomenon absent from the classical Sobolev and Bessel scales.